k1k12/2031_CW1/README.md

 - do i need format string attack prevention?
 - Check if is_active property is true
 - Does secret key in .env need to be unique
+- Check don't need to call error in code
+- check regex for conditions for waf
+- check location of waf function